All 9 Different Types of Nail Guns with Their Uses in 2025

 Brad Nail Gun

-The nail rail is not angled like a finished nailer.
-Nail lengths vary from ½” to 2″ and have 18 gauge nails.
-In cordless configurations and standard air hookups, you can go with brad nail guns without giving it a second thought.
+The other difference is that the nail rail is straight, not angled like a finished nailer.
+Nail lengths range from ½” to 2″ and are 18 gauge nails.
+With cordless configurations and standard air hook ups, you can follow suit without a thought in the world with Brad nail guns.

 #4.
 Roofing Nail Gun (Roofing Nailer):